Who Is This Credit Card Best For?

 Rewards only good toward future purchases

-- Nice rewards on store purchases: Earning 5 points per $1 on every purchase you make at Old Navy and its sister stores.
-That’s as good or better than you’ll find on many other store credit cards.
+- Nice rewards on store purchases: Earning 5 points per $1 on every purchase you make at Old Navy and its sister stores equates to a 5% discount on future store purchases.
+That’s as good or better than you’ll find on other store credit cards.

-- 20% discount on your first purchase: Some store cards offer a discount of 10% or 15% off, or have nothing at all.
+- 30% discount on your first Old Navy purchase: Some store cards offer a discount of 10% or 15% off, or have nothing at all.
 If you time your holiday or back-to-school shopping right, you can maximize the value of this incentive.

 - Extra perks for bigger spenders: If you earn 5,000 points in a calendar year, you’ll qualify for Navyist status.
 This gives you access to more perks, including a 20% boost in rewards points every quarter, free basic alterations on Banana Republic purchases, and free shipping on online orders with Old Navy, Gap, Banana Republic, and Athleta.

 - Rewards only good toward future purchases: You can only use your rewards toward purchases at Old Navy and other Gap brand retailers.
-Plus, your rewards come in 500-point increments, so you can’t redeem them until you’ve charged at least $100 on your card.
+Plus, your rewards come in 500-point increments, so you can’t redeem them until you’ve earned 500 points through your spending.

 - High APR: Store credit cards typically have higher APRs than general credit cards, so if you tend to run a balance from month to month, we wouldn’t recommend this card (or any store card.)

 Old Navy Visa Card’s Bonus for New Cardholders